 How To Wrap Gifts Ethically

-There is nothing more satisfying than opening a beautifully wrapped gift box, or tearing the paper off of a hand wrapped gift.
-But did you know that most wrapping paper is unable to be recycled afterwards?
+There is nothing more satisfying than opening a beautifully wrapped gift box, or tearing the paper off of a hand-wrapped gift.
+But did you know that most wrapping paper can’t be recycled?

 This is because the dye and laminate that covers the paper in shiny designs is not easy to recycle, and whether you put it in your recycling bin or not, it’s likely ending up in our landfills.
 Not only can it not be recycled, but it is made from paper – which comes from our forests, and contributes to our growing deforestation crisis.
 In fact, each Christmas, an average of 8,250 tonnes of wrapping paper is used; equivalent to 50,000 trees!
 These trees have the capacity to absorb 1,500 tonnes of harmful carbon dioxide from the atmosphere annually, and make up entire forest ecosystems.